Virtual career fairs held for students online

-“Persevere because many companies are still hiring interns/co-ops and full time,” Chang said.
+“Persevere because many companies are still hiring interns/co-ops and full time,” Cheng said.
 “I know that most, (but not all) of the companies that came out to the fair kept their offers to the interns this past summer.”

-“Don’t let the fact that it’s virtual deter you,” Chang added.
+“Don’t let the fact that it’s virtual deter you,” Cheng added.
 “It is still a good way to network with company reps so that they recognize you if you do talk to them again in the future.”